Physician Assistant Program celebrates 25 years

 The focus of the program’s 25-year celebration is that it is among the leaders in the country for their Latino health track, offering scholarships each year to 10 students.
 However, Phelps said the grant that has been supplying those funds is about to run out, so they’re looking for anyone willing to support their program’s endeavors to make a contribution.

 “Idaho State’s known for this program and grant, and I really don’t want that to go away,” Phelps said.
 “People who speak Spanish are needed in the field.”

 Schroeder said the people really made the program during his time at Idaho State.

 “I think one of the real strengths of the program was the faculty and the staff,” he said.
 “I’m really proud of what the faculty was able to accomplish.”

 Stein said that, during his time in Idaho, ISU’s program changed with the times, improving all the while.

 “I think medical care in Idaho has improved leaps and bounds since I first came.
-I think the PA profession has integrated itself well, and in order for that to happen, the medical profession needed to mature and change,” he said.
+I think the PA profession has integrated itself well, and in order for that to happen, the medical profession needed to mature and change,” Stein said.
 “It was mutually beneficial that PA’s came to Idaho.
 I think it both improved the medical profession’s delivery of care, and I think the medical profession grew along with it.
-And the ISU Family Practice Residency went hand in hand with the improvement of care here.”
+And the ISU Family Practice Residency went hand-in-hand with the improvement of care here.”